IBMSpectrumComputing/k8s-sym-client-controller/README.md

 # assumes you have a working kubeconfig, not required if operating in-cluster
 go build -o sym-client-controller .

-# copy sym-client-controller sym.sh sym_monitor.sh into the /opt/ibm/sym-client-controller folder of the Symhony client container, grant 775 permission for the .sh files and then run
+# copy sym-client-controller sym.sh sym_monitor.sh into the /opt/ibm/sym-client-controller folder of the Symhony client container, grant 775 permission for the .sh files and then run the following command:
+# to only handle the specific request from a namespace, set the namespace name here with environment variable like "export NAMESPACE=dept-a"
 ./sym-client-controller

 # create a CustomResourceDefinition